-- 1. Accessibility people are aware of the Ombuds, its role and capabilities and they can readily access the service at low or no cost - 2.
-Independence the Ombuds is impartial and independent of inappropriate influence - 3.
-Fairness the Ombuds are fair in their process including confidentiality, giving each party reasonable chance to put their position including providing enough assistance to allow a complainant to do so, providing natural justice to both parties - Timeliness Ombuds processes are responsive and provide timely outcomes - 5.
-Efficiency the effort required by parties are kept to a practical minimum and that the costs are kept reasonable - 6.
-Transparency within the constraints of confidentiality, the Ombuds report on the issues, providing guidance to others and for the future, - 7.
-Accountability the Ombuds function is effectively held accountable for delivering on these standards
+1. Accessibility - people are aware of the Ombuds' existence and role and capabilities, with ready access to the service at low or no cost

+- 2. Independence the Ombuds is impartial and independent of inappropriate influence - 3.
+Fairness Ombuds are fair in their process including confidentiality, giving parties a chance to put their position, providing assistance if needed, providing natural justice to both parties - 4.
+Timeliness Ombuds processes are responsive and provide timely outcomes - Efficiency that the effort required by parties are kept to a practical minimum and that the costs are kept reasonable - Transparency within the constraints of confidentiality, the Ombuds report on the issues, providing guidance to others and for the future - 7.
+Accountability that the Ombuds function is effectively held accountable for delivering on these standards